Savannah Brain Injury Attorney

 Determining Liability for Brain Injuries

 The responsible party for a brain injury will change depending on the circumstances.
 If you were involved in a car accident that was the fault of the other driver and you suffered a brain injury, that driver could be found responsible for your brain injury and for compensating you appropriately.
 If your brain injury was the result of medical malpractice, the medical professional who was negligent could be held liable.
 If your brain injury occurred because of a slip and fall, the property owner might be responsible.
 The responsible party will depend on the circumstances.
-An experienced brain injury lawyer in Savannah can help you determine who is liable.
+If you are involved in an auto collision, an experienced team of Savannah car accident lawyers and Savannah truck accident attorneys can help you determine who is liable.

 Common Brain Injury Symptoms